Blackaddr/TouchMIDI/README.md

 This project is an active work in progress:

 April 2020
-- fix knob rendering (text in bottom right corruption)
-- (DONE) transfer to onboard flash
+- add copy from flash to SD to utils menu
 - update PresetEdit screens to only update when necessary
 - speed up flash saving (doesn't seem possible???)
+- (DONE) fix knob rendering (text in bottom right corruption)
+- (DONE) transfer to onboard flash
 - (DONE) add SerialFlash utils to UTIL screen
 - (PARTIALLY DONE) add preset list scrolling
 - (DONE) update text edit screen to only update when necessary